-A health and safety report is produced annually and submitted to the strategic Health and Safety Committee for consideration and learning, to the TMG for review and the Trust Board for assurance.
+A health and safety report is produced annually and submitted to the strategic Health and Safety Committee for consideration.

 The report details the Trust's health and safety performance for that year including analysis of employee incident data to identify themes and trends.
-The report also looks at any HSE intervention, the completion of the health and safety team annual work plan and the completion of any specific health and safety related projects.
+The report also looks at any HSE intervention, overall progress made with the health and safety annual work plan and the completion of any specific health and safety related projects.